-The Great Colonial Hurricane, probably the strongest storm in New England's history, struck on Aug.
-25, 1635, and the Rev. Richard Mather and Anthony Thacher had the misfortune of being on board ships that day.
+The Great Colonial Hurricane, possibly the strongest storm in New England’s history, struck on Aug.
+25, 1635.
+The Rev. Richard Mather and Anthony Thacher had the misfortune of being on board ships that day.

 Mather, father to Increase Mather and grandfather to Cotton Mather, had been suspended by the Church of England for failing to conform to church expectations in conducting services, particularly in his dress.
 With his prospects limited in Britain, Mather decided he had better opportunities in the New World.

 He set out on his journey to Boston with his wife, father-in-law and four children in June 1635.
 They were among 100 passengers on the James, one of five ships carrying Puritans during the Great Migration.
 Three smaller ships on the journey crossed quickly and landed safely.

 Both arrived in the teeth of the hurricane, however.
 Both ships had to wait out the storm off the coast.
 The Angel Gabriel was able to send most of its passengers ashore at Pemaquid in Maine, and they slept as guests of the villagers already living there while their ship rested at anchor in the harbor.

 By morning, the storm tore the Angel Gabriel from its anchor and reduced it to rubble.
 The several crew and passengers who stayed on board were lost and the remaining passengers were left to recover what they could of their belongings from the surf.

 Farther south down the coast, the James had its own problems.
 The captain tried to find a safe harbor at the Isles of Shoals, but lost all his anchors in the effort as none of his cables were strong enough to withstand the storm.